Kawai loves to learn new things and explore ways just to make life taste and feel a little better.

-For example, "I have an unpredictable work schedule so it can be difficult for me to bring the kids over twice a week.
-I think it will be less stressful for us to come on Sunday's to spend time together." - instead of using "You want us to come down twice a week but it will be difficult.
-If you want too see us, we will need to make alternative arrangements.".
+For example, "I have an unpredictable work schedule, so it can be difficult for me to bring the kids over twice a week.
+I think it will be less stressful for us to come on Sunday's to spend time together."
+This sounds better than, "You want us to come down twice a week but it will be difficult.
+If you want to see us, we will need to make alternative arrangements."

 Lastly, we can also learn the love language of our spouse's family and likewise share ours to help build and sustain better and more loving relationships.